Thermodynamic equilibrium: Uniform temperature

 Such equilibrium inhomogeneity, induced by external forces, does not occur for the intensive variable temperature.
 According to E.A.
 Guggenheim, "The most important conception of thermodynamics is temperature."
 Planck introduces his treatise with a brief account of heat and temperature and thermal equilibrium, and then announces: "In the following we shall deal chiefly with homogeneous, isotropic bodies of any form, possessing throughout their substance the same temperature and density, and subject to a uniform pressure acting everywhere perpendicular to the surface."
 As did Carathéodory, Planck was setting aside surface effects and external fields and anisotropic crystals.
 Though referring to temperature, Planck did not there explicitly refer to the concept of thermodynamic equilibrium.
 In contrast, Carathéodory's scheme of presentation of classical thermodynamics for closed systems postulates the concept of an "equilibrium state" following Gibbs (Gibbs speaks routinely of a "thermodynamic state"), though not explicitly using the phrase 'thermodynamic equilibrium', nor explicitly postulating the existence of a temperature to define it.

+Although thermodynamic laws are immutable, systems can be created that delay the time to reach thermodynamic equilibrium.
+In a thought experiment, Reed A. Howald conceived of a system called "The Fizz Keeper"consisting of a cap with a nozzle that can re-pressurize any standard bottle of carbonated beverage.
+Nitrogen and oxygen, which air are mostly made out of, would keep getting pumped in, which would slow down the rate at which the carbon dioxide fizzles out of the system.
+This is possible because the thermodynamic equilibrium between the unconverted and converted carbon dioxide inside the bottle would stay the same.
+To come to this conclusion, he also appeals to Henry's Law, which states that gases dissolve in direct proportion to their partial pressures.
+By influencing the partial pressure on the top of a closed system, this would help slow down the rate of fizzing out of carbonated beverages which is governed by thermodynamic equilibrium.
+The equilibria of carbon dioxide and other gases would not change, however the partial pressure on top would slow down the rate of dissolution extending the time a gas stays in a particular state due to the nature of thermal equilibrium of the remainder of the beverage.
+The equilibrium constant of carbon dioxide would be completely independent of the nitrogen and oxygen pumped into the system, which would slow down the diffusion of gas, and yet not have an impact on the thermodynamics of the entire system.